The Ultimate Review of the Best Dryer Vent Covers 2023

 Side of House

 The dryer vent cap may need some sort of pest guard on it to prevent mice, birds, and other animals from burrowing in the ducting.
-If you choose a pest guard to put over your dryer vent, then make sure you are able to easily remove the pest guard and clean it out on a regular basis.
+If you choose a pest guard to put over your dryer vent, then make sure you can easily remove the pest guard and clean it out regularly.
 If you do not, it will become a fire hazard.
 Make sure the pest guard is removable!

 Roof

-Getting your dryer vent cleaned by a company is expensive when it is located on the roof and presents the biggest risk to roof damage and fires.
+Getting your dryer vent cleaned by a company is expensive when it is located on the roof and presents the biggest risk of roof damage and fires.

 Southern Facing Vents or Direct Sun Exposure

 Plastic dryer vent covers are discouraged if you are looking for a long-lasting dryer vent cover.
-When there is excessive sun exposure, plastic dryer vents do not fare very well.
-They will become dried out, brittle and crack resulting in a dryer vent hood that is exposed to the outdoor elements.
-It is recommended that if you are installing a dryer vent cover on a south facing side of your home that you choose a metal dryer vent or an aluminum dryer vent.
+Plastic dryer vents do not fare well when there is excessive sun exposure.
+They will become dried out, brittle, and cracked, resulting in a dryer vent hood that is exposed to the outdoor elements.
+If you are installing a dryer vent cover on the south-facing side of your home, you should choose a metal or aluminum dryer vent.

 As mentioned above, the type of material your dryer vent hood is constructed from plays an important determining factor.
 We will provide you with a few pros and cons of each type.